KislakCenter/openn/doc/TechnicalReadMe_DRAFT.txt

         <graphic height="1800px" url="web/0103_0004_web.jpg" width="1701px"/>
       </surface>

+TEI manuscript description is described in greater detail below.

 ### Manuscript packaging & preservation metadata

-Each object's images and metadata are provided in a packaged structure that permit verification allow for automated navigation of the package and its contents.
+Each object's images and metadata are present in a regular package structure that allows for automated navigation of the package and its contents.

+The directories have this structure:

+    ljs319
+    `-- data
+        |-- extra
+        |   |-- master
+        |   |-- thumb
+        |   `-- web
+        |-- master
+        |-- thumb
+        `-- web

-The diagram below shows a typical package structure:
+This diagram shows part of a typical package with files:

     ljs319
     |-- data